theelixirhaus/Trellis/README.md

 ###Installation
 Once downloaded, organize the "trellis-scss" and "trellis-js" folders located in "Source" within you CSS/SCSS and Javscript files.
 Process trellis.scss with your main SCSS file and jquery.trellis.js with your javascript files.

-Trellis includes a library of Mixins in Source/scss/lib/mixins.scss that you can take advantage of.

 **Important Note!**

 Including jquery.trellis.js is only necessary to incorporate Trellis' "Scroll Nav" feature. jquery.trellis.js requires the use of Headroom.js http://wicky.nillia.ms/headroom.js/.
 Headroom.js adds classes to the HTML tag to aid in the settign of scroll states for the "Scroll Nav".

+###Configuration###

+Edit _config.scss in the "trellis-scss" folder.
+Here you will establish the base styles for your site I.E. colors, font sizes, screen breakpoints, etc...

+Trellis includes a library of Mixins in Source/scss/lib/mixins.scss that you can take advantage of.

 ###Reference & Help